arkoste/WebSocket-3Dmodel/README.md

-This project is a simple test of the interaction between a webpage showing a 3D model, and a C# WinForm WebSocketServer application.
+This project is a test of the interaction between a webpage showing a 3D model, and a C# WinForm WebSocketServer application.
 I've simulated the mousemove commands on the webpage, throught a Panel placed on the WinForm application.